 John Beckwith Charitable Trust – grants under £5,000 are available for charities working in the areas of the arts, education, medical research, sport and social welfare.
 The Trust is particularly interested in allocating awards under the social welfare theme.
 Application deadline: applications can be made at any time.
 Applications need to be in writing to: The John Beckwith Charitable Trust, 124 Sloane Street, London, SW1X 9BW or via email: This email address is being protected from spambots.
 You need JavaScript enabled to view it..

-NEW!
-The Rowing Foundation – supported by the Henley Stewards’ Charitable Trust and British Rowing, grants up to £4,000 are available for the purchase of equipment and/or the refurbishment of boats used by juniors and rowers with special needs.
+NEW: The Rowing Foundation – supported by the Henley Stewards’ Charitable Trust and British Rowing, grants up to £4,000 are available for the purchase of equipment and/or the refurbishment of boats used by juniors and rowers with special needs.
 There is one grant each month and applications need to be submitted (special guidelines apply) by the last day of each month.
-The next application deadline for equipment grants is 20 May 2024Applications for refurbishment grants can be made at any time.
+The next application deadline for equipment grants is 17 March 2025.
+Applications for refurbishment grants can be made at any time.

-Wooden Spoon - funding up to £5,000 is available for projects for a physical, tangible asset of a permanent nature, with a minimum predicted life span of 5 years (preferably 10).
+Wooden Spoon - funding up to £5,000 is available for projects for a physical, tangible asset of a permanent nature, with a minimum predicted life span of five years (preferably 10).
 If a project is educational or disability sports-focused, there must be a rugby element to engage children and young people.
 Schools and not-for-profit organisations can apply.
 Applications can be made at any time.

 Miscellaneous